jaspez/hap.py/doc/happy.md

 # Full List of Output Columns

-Happy outputs a set of stratification columns, followed by metrics columns.
+Hap.py outputs a set of stratification columns, followed by metrics columns.
 Stratification columns may contain the placeholder "*" value, which indicates that counts in this row are aggregated over all possible values of the column.
 In case of a subtype, this means that the counts have been summed across all